cy-electron/CivicSafe/README.md

 # Author

-Developed by Ga as a civic technology and data analytics project focused on building a transparent and evidence-driven civic monitoring system.
+Developed by cy-electron as a civic technology and data analytics project focused on building a transparent and evidence-driven civic monitoring system.